JeffSmith-ok/GitHub_Upload/README.md

 @NOTE:
 If Present Value represents the loan's fair value (given the required minimum return of 20%), does it make sense to buy the loan at its current cost?

-"""Part 3: Perform Financial Calculations.
+Part 3: Perform Financial Calculations.

 Perform financial calculations using functions.